jet-net/JetNet/README.md

 A library for developing and reproducing jet-based machine learning (ML) projects.

 JetNet provides common standardized PyTorch-based datasets, evaluation metrics, and loss functions for working with jets using ML.
-Currently supports the flagship JetNet dataset, and the Fréchet ParticleNet Distance (FPDN), Wasserstein-1 (W1), coverage and minimum matching distance (MMD) metrics all introduced in Ref. [[1](#References)], as well as jet utilities and differentiable implementation of the energy mover's distance [[2](#References)] for use as a loss function.
+Currently supports the flagship JetNet dataset, and the Fréchet ParticleNet Distance (FPND), Wasserstein-1 (W1), coverage and minimum matching distance (MMD) metrics all introduced in Ref. [[1](#References)], as well as jet utilities and differentiable implementation of the energy mover's distance [[2](#References)] for use as a loss function.
 Additional functionality is currently under development.

 ## Installation